twop/ts-union/benchmarks/README.md

 - Creation of a union value
 - Match union value to produce a string via inline object
 - Match union value to produce a string via cached functions
-- Map `Num` union value to produce a 'Str' value out of it
+- Map `Num` union value to produce a `Str` value out of it

 If you just want to see the numbers then scroll to the bottom :)

 ## Creation

 All of them need to provide constructors from a number.
-The idea is that we preallocate an array for all of them (to avoid any GC or array resizing), and then give an equal probability call one of constructors.
+The idea is that we preallocate an array for all of them (to avoid any GC or array resizing), and then with equal probability invoke one of the constructors.

 Note currently the number of elements is 2000000.